 Allakos Privacy and Cookies Policy

 Allakos Inc. (collectively “we”, “us” and “our”) takes the privacy and security of your personal information seriously.
-This Privacy and Cookies Policy (“Policy”) applies to our collection and use of personal information through our websites that link to this Policy, including www.allakos.com (collectively, the “Site” or “Sites”).
-This Policy does not apply to personal information that we collect offline or to information we may collect through our clinical trials, which are governed by separate terms and agreements.
+This Privacy and Cookies Policy (“Policy”) applies to our collection and use of personal information through our websites that link to this Policy, including www.allakos.com (collectively, the “Site” or “Sites”) and other Allakos website that links to it.
+This Policy does not apply to personal information that we collect offline, except as described below, or to information we may collect through our clinical trials, which are governed by separate terms and agreements.

 Information We May Collect About You

-We may collect and process personal information you provide us, such as name, email, country of residence or postal code and professional credentials (e.g., if you are a Healthcare Professional seeking information about our products) when you:
+We may collect and process personal information you provide us, such as name, address, email address, telephone number, and professional credentials (if applicable), when you:

 - Register to use our Sites;

-- Complete an online form (e.g., to obtain email updates or ask us to send you information, submit a grant request, or participate in a survey);
+- Complete an online form (e.g., to obtain email updates or ask us to send you information, or participate in a survey); or

 - Participate in discussion boards or other social media functions that may be connected with our Sites; or